Destiny 2 for PC has finally launched on Steam and consoles, and it’s time to get started!

 Aim Smoothing: Off

-Thanks for checking our guide!
-If you want in-depth knowledge about the settings then check out NVIDIA’s own guide!
+Thanks for checking out our guide.
+If you want in-depth knowledge about the settings of Destiny 2, we recommend checking out NVIDIA’s own guide.

 You can also use NVIDIA’s own GeForce Experience software to optimize the game with one click and over 500 other games.